PabloPena/trackerweb/README.md

 ### Development server

-Run `npm start` for a dev server.
+Run `npm start` for launching dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Build